Spanish irregular verbs: Affected verbs

-Diphthongs and hiatus

-Cambio vs. envío
+Diphthong loss

 Diphthongs in the infinitive may be preserved throughout the conjugation or broken in the forms which are stressed on the stem, depending on whether the i or u in contact with a/e/o take the stress or not.
 The stressed vowel is marked bold in the examples: cambiar > cambio, but enviar > envío (requiring an acute accent to indicate the resulting hiatus).
 The Real Academia Española does not consider either behaviour as irregular, but illustrates each with six "regular" models, one for each possible diphthong in the infinitive: anunciar, averiguar, bailar, causar, peinar and adeudar for diphthong-keeping verbs and enviar, actuar, aislar, aunar, descafeinar and rehusar for diphthong-breaking ones.
-Remember that the presence of a silent h does not break a diphthong, so a written accent is needed anyway in rehúso.
+The presence of a silent h does not break a diphthong, so a written accent is needed anyway in rehúso.

 All verbs ending in -guar are diphthong-keeping, as well as saciar, desairar, restaurar and reinar.
 Two diphthongs are kept in desahuciar > desahucio (again the -h- makes no difference), which thus follows both the anunciar and causar models.

 Diphthong-breaking verbs include ahincar, aislar, aunar, aullar, maullar, aupar, aliar, vaciar, contrariar, evaluar, habituar, reunir.
 The verbs criar, fiar, guiar, liar and piar are also diphthong-breaking (crío, guíe), but when the stress falls on the endings the resulting forms are generally considered as monosyllables and thus written without accent: crie, fie, guiais, lieis....
 In spite of that, the regular accentuation rules can also be used if they are pronounced as bisyllabic: crié, guiáis....

 For the verbs licuar and adecuar both options are valid: adecuo or adecúo.

 The ui diphthong in cuidar is kept throughout the conjugation despite the fact of the i getting the stress in forms such as cuido (written without stress mark).

-Verbs ending in -uir and -oír

-All verbs ending in -uir (e.g. construir, disminuir, distribuir) add a medial -y- before all endings not starting with i: construyo, construyes, construya...
-Taking into account that these verbs also undergo the change of unstressed intervocalic i to y (see orthographic changes above), they have many forms containing y.

-This also applies to the forms of oír and desoír that do not undergo the -ig- change: oyes, oye, oyen…

-Some regular forms of fluir, fruir and huir are written without stress mark if considered monosyllabic, but may bear it if pronounced as bisyllabic: vosotros huis or huís (present), yo hui or huí (preterite).

-The verb argüir loses the diaeresis before y: arguyo, arguyó… (gü-gu, -güir).